johanbrandhorst/gopherjs-grpc-web/grpc-web/include/README.md

 ```

 ## Using
-If you include the `grpcweb` package into your GopherJS file,
+If you include the `grpcwebjs` package into your GopherJS file,
 it'll automatically include the JS as well.